nhtlongcs/cp-week/README.md

 At the scope of the training week, I dont have time to implement the solution.
 However, I have a basic understanding of the problem and some ideas on how to approach it using CP and LP techniques.

-A very detailed approach to solve this problem can be found in this lecture slides: [Modelling Alternatives for the IHTC 2024 Competition - A Modelling Tutorial](/hospital-management/slide.pdf) - This is a tutorial presented by Dr. Helmut Simonis - The lecturer of the CP training week.
+A very detailed approach to solve this problem can be found in [Modelling Alternatives for the IHTC 2024 Competition - A Modelling Tutorial](/hospital-management/slide.pdf) - This is a tutorial presented by Dr. Helmut Simonis - The lecturer of the CP training week.

 ## Acknowledgements